The Demon demolishes England

 Graham Gooch (196) and his captain David Gower (157) completed a sumptuous stand of 351 against Australia at The Oval.
 England's innings win put the seal on a glorious summer for Gower, who scored 732 runs in the series, which England won 3-1 to regain the Ashes.
 Those two centuries were the last for England in an Ashes Test at The Oval until Mark Ramprakash's in 2001.

 Australian batsman Aaron Finch broke the world record for the highest score in T20 when he blasted 156 off 63 balls to take Australia to 248 - the second-highest total in T20Is.
-Finch started his innings with a six and reached every landmark on the way to his gargantuan score the same way: heaving across the boundary to get to his half-century (26 balls), his hundred (47), beating Brendon McCullum's innings record, and his 150.
+Finch started his innings with a six and reached every landmark on the way to his gargantuan score the same way: heaving across the boundary to get to his half-century (26 balls), his hundred (47), beating Brendon McCullum's innings record of 123, and his 150.
 In reply, England managed to get past 200 but lost by 39 runs.

 A top allrounder put in one of the top all-round performances.
 Yorkshire's George Hirst hit 111 and 117 not out and took 6 for 70 and 5 for 45 against Somerset in Bath.
 At the end of the season, in which he scored 2000 runs and took 200 wickets, he had every reason to say that if anyone ever matched the feat (they haven't) "he'll be tired".